vvolfster/flatten-directory/Readme.md

 ```
 flatten-directory
 ```
-Will use `cwd` as the root directory and will copy every file into a new directory `flatten-directory`
+Will use `cwd` as the root directory and will copy every file into a new directory `flatten-directory-output`

 #### Usage with args.
 Every arg is optional.
 ```